Erna Schneider Hoover: Awards

 She was awarded one of the first patents for computer software.
 She was elected as a member of the National Inventors Hall of Fame in 2008.
 She received the Wellesley College alumni achievement award.
+In 2020, the College of New Jersey awarded her an honorary degree for services to higher education in New Jersey, after her time on their board.
+Schneider Hoover was the recipient of the National Center for Women & Information Technology's 2023 Pioneer Award.